jsonquerylang/jsonquery-website/src/content/reference.md

 ## sum

 Calculate the sum of all values in an array.
+The function return `0` in case of an empty array.

 ```text
 sum()